Edd17369/Linear-Equations-Solver/README.md

 ## Introduction

 A web app powered by Flask to calculate the solution of systems of linear equations of dimension NxN with real coefficients.
-The solver function is an implementaction of the Gauss–Jordan elimination method and the app is deployed on Heroku.
+The solver function is an implementaction of the Gauss–Jordan elimination method and the app is deployed on Heroku [tets go to ](https://www.quora.com).

 ## Technologies